 The impact review of these SWITCH-Asia grant projects focused on seven result areas, selected on the basis of DG DEVCO's Sector Indicator Guidance on Green Economy.1 The quantitative and qualitative analysis of the reported data highlights the substantial results of the grant programme since its inception in 2007.
 Many projects sought to build relations with key decision-makers at the local, regional and national level while deploying innovative processes such as policy prototyping workshops.
-Because of this work, many grant projects contributed substantially to a more enabling environment for SCP in the target region.
+Because of this work, many grant projects contributed substantially to a more enabling environment for

-The uptake of SCP practices by MSMEs is another key impact area of SWITCH-Asia grant projects.
-Overall, more than 40,000 business entities reported the adoption of SCP practices as a result of the SWITCH-Asia project activities, while more than 27,000 MSMEs were reported to have achieved sustainability standards certification as a result of their work.
 The SWITCH-Asia grant scheme accounted for significant achievements in decoupling economic growth from environmental degradation and carbon emissions.
-While reported data on CO_2 emissions reductions vary substantially across projects, mainly explained by the different focus of the actions (e.g. energy-intensive industry vs. small-scale agri-business), completed SWITCH-Asia projects accounted for an overall savings of more than 25 million tonnes of carbon dioxide equivalents (tCO2e) to date.
+While reported data on CO2 emissions reductions vary substantially across projects, mainly explained by the different focus of the actions (e.g. energy-intensive industry vs. small-scale agri-business), completed SWITCH-Asia projects accounted for an overall savings of more than 25 million tonnes of carbon dioxide equivalents (tCO2e) to date.